Superintendent Weekly Update

 Additionally, I am pleased to inform you that our amendment was approved by the Nebraska Department of Education (NDE).
 That is great news!

-Business manager Tonda Haith and I will continue meeting with the Board of Education’s Finance Committee to develop a plan and timeline for spending the funds.
+Business manager Jenni Serkiz and I will continue meeting with the Board of Education’s Finance Committee to develop a plan and timeline for spending the funds.
 Unfortunately, we must pay for the items and wait for reimbursement to arrive later.
-With other ARP funds, this has taken up to eight months for NDE to process the reimbursement request and transfer funding to our district.
+With other ARP funds, it has taken up to eight months for NDE to process the reimbursement request and transfer funding to our district.

 Since we are already accessing a line of credit for our usual general fund expenses, we will have to be very strategic about spreading our ESSER III expenditures over the next two fiscal years.
 For instance, we plan to expend approximately $1 mil. in the 2021-2022 fiscal year from Sept.
 1 to Aug.
 31, with the additional amount of about $505,865 being spent in the 2022-2023 fiscal year.